kubedb/cli/docs/concepts/postgres.md

 ```

 ### spec.version
 `spec.version` is a required field specifying the version of PostgreSQL database.
-Currently the supported versions are `[9.5, 9.6.5]`.
+Currently the supported versions are:
+ - `9.5`
+ - `9.6.5`

 ### spec.replicas
 `spec.replicas` specifies the total number of primary and standby nodes in Postgres database cluster configuration.
 One pod is selected as Primary and others are acted as standby replicas.